trentlarson/relay-server/README.txt

 - may want to make that abstract main work
 - help for relay
 - remove System.outs
+- wrap exceptions in others
+- remove ???

 start 12... pause at 12:30... for ?
 done at 3:17?
+no, 4:17
+figured out port conflict at 5:04

 Assumptions: